stente3/First-React-App/README.md

    ```

 ## Usage
-To download all project dependencies.
+To download all project dependencies
    ```sh
    npm install
    ```